schneidenbach/aspnetcore-workshop/README.md

 ## Installers

-### .NET Core SDK 1.0 Preview 4 build 004233
-Follow instructions from https://www.microsoft.com/net/download/core.
-Scroll down to Step-by-step instructions

-### Visual Studio 2017 RC (Offline Installer)
-1. Run vs_community.exe in vs2017 folder
-1. Select **only** `.NET Core` and `Web Development` workloads
+We'll run through all examples using the command line and Visual Studio Code.
+Feel free to use

 ### VS Code (on USB drive)
 1. Install VS Code from USB drive or http://code.visualstudio.com.

+### .NET Core SDK 1.1
+Follow instructions from https://www.microsoft.com/net/download/core.
+Scroll down to Step-by-step instructions.

 ## Schedule